Singular Values Distribution of Squares of Elliptic Random Matrices and Type B Narayana Polynomials: Free Cumulants

 corresponding to $S^c$, and the non-crossing partition

-corresponding to $S$ (see Fig.\ref{fig:ncpart}).
-From this decomposition rule, Lemma \ref{lem:main} and Equation \eqref{eq:momcumul} follows, that corresponding free cumulants of the distribution $G(x)$ are Narayana polynomials of type $B$.
+corresponding to $S$.
+The separating process results in a collection of atomic diagrams (after a finite number of steps) (See Fig.\ref{fig:cd_decom} for an example.
+In this example $l=1$ and $j=3$).
+From this decomposition rule, Lemma \ref{lem:main}, and Equation \eqref{eq:momcumul} follows, that corresponding free cumulants of the distribution $G(x)$ are Narayana polynomials of type $B$.
 Since $G(x)$ has a finite support, it is uniquely determined by its free cumulant.

 According to Reiner \cite{reiner1997}, the generating function $f(x,t)$ of Narayana polynomials of type $B$ is given by

 By the definition of free cumulants, we have

 Theorem \ref{th:cumul} is proved.